 Female Length - At 8 inches in length, this product is designed specifically for female patients.
 Most often used for general drainage, urologists also place catheters in women after suspensions or urethral repairs to maintain post-surgical patency.
 For female chronic catheter users, this shorter product is ideal.
 Excess length may result in irritation to the meatus due to movement, and difficulty in hiding the excess length without multiple loops or kinks.
 This shorter product is a significant help in maintaining dignity.
 (0169L)

 Councill - Most often used to treat acute retention in emergency situations.
 The unique feature is the reinforced hole at the tip of the catheter.
-The tip is designed to accommodate the standard Councill tip stylet (#000437) or the Heyman System Councill stylet (#042900).
+The tip is designed to accommodate the standard Councill tip stylet (#000437).
 Once dilated, the stricture or prostate often will not stay open, continuing to restrict or stop flow.
 A Councill Foley catheter solves this problem until a surgical intervention can be performed.
 (0196L)

 Ovoid-Fluted - Generally used for post-TURP hemostasis.
 Useful when large gland is resected via electrosurgical procedure.
 Inflated in the bladder, the balloon creates pressure (via traction) on the surgical site to affect hemostasis.
 Larger balloon options available for difficult cases.
 (0113L)